All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Despite CBT being designed originally for those suffering from mental health conditions, it has now been adapted to suit different types of addiction and co-occurring disorders.

-Dialectical Behavioural Therapy (DBT) is a form of CBT, specifically designed to cater for those that feel overwhelmed.
+Dialectical Behaviour Therapy (DBT) is a form of CBT, specifically designed to cater for those that feel overwhelmed.

 There are 6 parts to a DBT cycle, all tailored towards users that feel emotions intensely:

-Motivational interviewing is grounded in an individual’s motivation to change their behaviour.
+Motivational interviewing and motivational therapy is grounded in an individual’s motivation to change their behaviour.

 Motivational Interviewing as a ‘guiding style’ form of counselling, where users identify their strengths in order to exert more autonomy in decision making.